gnikyt/laravel-shopify/README.md

 ### Private API

+This assumes you properly have your app setup in the partner's dashboard with the correct keys and redirect URIs.

+#### REST

-For private application calls.
-The shop domain, API key, and API password are required.
+For REST calls, shop domain, API key, and API password are request

 ```php
 $api = new BasicShopifyAPI(true); // true sets it to private